-How can SME businesses benefit from the internet of things?
+How can the internet of things benefit SME’s?

 With technology at the forefront of modern business, how we merge communication in the digital and physical worlds is becoming more important than ever.
 The Internet of Things, or IoT, is a system of physical devices connected to the internet, collecting and sharing data.
 It can allow people and businesses to be more connected to the world around them and to action more meaningful and intelligent tasks.

 IoT will continue to influence how management systems function and how we do business.
 The possibilities for connectivity are endless, allowing any object to be transformed into an IoT device.
 An app which allows you to control your heating or a motion sensor that triggers CCTV are simple examples of where IoT assists us in controlling and automating everyday tasks.
 The same technologies and logic can be put into business to provide real time information and drive efficiencies in the way we work.